kubeshop/testkube/docs/docs/testkube-cloud/articles/cached-results.md

          |             |           |                               | test-type=k6-script            |          |        |
 ```

-You can also list and get executions, download artifacts:
+You can also list and get executions as well as download artifacts:

 ```sh
 testkube get executions